GreenAI-Uppa/AIPowerMeter/deep_learning_benchmark/README.md

 # Power Metric Management

+WARNING : This work is old and somehow outdated by more recent contributions on measuring deep learning models

 This is the code used to generate [measure energy consumption of standard deep learning models](<https://greenai-uppa.github.io/AIPowerMeter/experiments/experiments.html)
 It makes use of *concat_power_measure.py* to merge your multiple power_metrics.json.